-Currently, there are no types of action in Germany comparable to class actions as they are known in the United States.
-Nonetheless, in 2005, the German legislator introduced the Capital Markets Model Case Act (KapMuG), which provides for a very specific form of class action (model cases) for capital markets litigation.
-The Act allows for a concentration of legal or factual issues concerning a great number of pending or future proceedings in one court to reduce the caseload caused by mass litigation and to prevent contradictory decisions on similar issues.
+Currently, there are no types of action in Germany comparable to class actions, as they are known in the United States.
+Nonetheless, in 2005 the German legislature introduced the Capital Markets Model Case Act (KapMuG), which provides for a very specific form of class action (model cases) for capital markets litigation.
+Initially, the KapMuG was supposed to be limited until 31 October 2020; after that date, its effectiveness was to be evaluated.
+However, the German legislature decided to extend the KapMuG until 31 December 2023; in particular to include learnings from the MuFKG, which was only introduced on 1 November 2019.95 The Act allows for a concentration of legal or factual issues concerning a great number of pending or future proceedings in one court, to reduce the caseload caused by mass litigation and to prevent contradictory decisions on similar issues.
 The scope of the KapMuG is, however, very limited; only claims for damages or for contractual performance can be pursued in these 'model proceedings' – and only if the claim can be based on wrongful capital markets information (damages) or can rely on offers according to WpÜG (performance claims).
 Also, these model proceedings do not abandon the rule that any injured party must litigate its own case and prove its own damages.
 Rather, the KapMuG allows for parties who actively choose to participate in the model proceedings to receive a preliminary ruling on legal or factual questions that are of significance beyond their individual cases.
 Also, the German capital markets model proceedings require every potentially injured party to actively opt in to the proceedings.
 Only those parties who have actively chosen to participate in the model proceedings will be legally bound by the rulings and, in particular, only those parties can make use of the preliminary ruling when proceeding with their individual cases.

 Whether investors make use of the model proceedings under the KapMuG or not, as the law currently stands they will always have to initiate an individual claim against an issuer before the competent regional court.
 The regular rules of procedure apply as provided for in the German Code of Civil Procedure (ZPO).

-Further, on 1 November 2018, the so-called Model Declaratory Action Act (MuFKG) entered into force in Germany.
+Further, on 1 November 2018, the Model Declaratory Action Act (MuFKG) came into effect in Germany.
 The model declaratory action is intended to facilitate collective redress for consumers in cases of mass damages caused by large companies.